coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 splitting focus.
 Building, shipping, and operating reliable multi-tenant cloud services is hard.
 It requires non-trivial expertise and resources, so if you go down that path you find yourself running two startups at once.
-But we gave it a shot anyway, so let's suppose for the moment we could have pulled it off.
+But we were facing an existential threat and were rapidly running out of options, so we gave it a shot anyway.
+Let's suppose for the moment we could have pulled it off.

 Our reasoning went like this.
 A database cloud offering could mean one of three things: managed hosting, database as a service (DaaS), or